 Ease of use.
-Probably one of the most significant advantages of electric powered Traps is in their ease of use, especially over traps that rely on propane to produce CO2.
+Probably one of the most significant advantages of electric or battery powered Traps is in their ease of use, especially over traps that rely on propane to produce CO2.

 Maintenance.
-Several brands, including the Mosquito Magnet and the recalled Mosquito Deleto have had significant problems with the connections between their propane tanks and their traps, leading to clogged lines, air build-up and another issues that cause the traps to malfunction.
-As one Amazon reviewer put it when describing their Mega-Catch trap: “All in all it catches more, for less money, and is more trouble free then any other trap I have used.”
+Several brands, including the Mosquito Magnet and the recalled Mosquito Deleto have had significant problems with the connections between their propane tanks and their traps, leading to clogged lines, air build-up and other issues that cause the traps to malfunction.

 Propane vs CO2 Mosquito Traps.
 CO2 canisters are less expensive to run (one 20-pound canister can last up to fours months), while some propane burning traps can go through one tank a month.
-The Dragonfly II and Mega-Catch Ultra mosquito trap CO2 system works off canisters like those used in soda-dispensing machines.
 The canisters are simple to install and considered safer to use because there is nothing being burned.